-Let’s dig deeper into all about employee survey questions!
+Let’s dig deeper into all about employee survey questions and how to make them truly effective!

 The Importance of Employee Surveys Has Never Been Bigger

 Employees’ share of voice is more important than ever.
-Remote and hybrid work make it harder for managers and organizations to understand the state of their workforce.
-This is one of the biggest reasons why we have entered the era of great resignation.
+Remote and hybrid work make it harder for managers and organizations to understand the real state of their workforce.
+Without regular check-ins, small issues can go unnoticed until they become bigger problems.
+This is one of the key reasons organizations are struggling with retention and have experienced waves of employee turnover in recent years.

 Digital-only means of communication make it harder to cut through the noise.
-They make it harder for organizations to reach the right employees at the right time.
-Furthermore, asynchronous communication makes it easier for employees to experience information overload and miss important information.
+They make it harder for organizations to reach the right employees at the right time with relevant messages.
+Furthermore, asynchronous communication makes it easier for employees to experience information overload and miss important updates, especially when communication is spread across multiple tools and channels.

 3 Most Common Employee Survey Question Types

-When it comes to employee surveys, these are the 3 most common employee survey examples companies use.
+When it comes to employee surveys, these are the 3 most common employee survey examples companies use in company surveys for employees.

 Likert scale

 Because of their simplicity, Likert scale questions are the most commonly used type of question in employee surveys.
-Most of the time, they ask an employee to express to what extent do they agree or disagree with a certain statement.
+Most of the time, they ask an employee to express to what extent they agree or disagree with a certain statement, typically on a scale (for example, from “strongly disagree” to “strongly agree”).

 Here is an example of a Likert scale survey question: